 "Respecting Human Rights And Dignity"

-We adhere to BACP’s Ethical Principles of Counselling and Psychotherapy Principles direct attention to important ethical responsibilities.
+We adhere to BPS’s code of Ethics and Conduct and to BACP’s Ethical Principles of Counselling and Psychotherapy Principles direct attention to important ethical responsibilities.

 Each principle is described below and is followed by examples of good practice that have been developed in response to that principle.